UTSCCSCC01/finalprojects22-fit/doc/sprint0/PB.md

 Priority: High

-8 - As Andre, Tony and Rachael, I want to view a calender that shows future, past and present data, so that I can have an accessible way to access my data
+8 - As Andre, Tony and Rachael, I want to view a calender that shows future, past and present data, so that I can have an easier way to access my data

 Priority: High